NelsonPython/Enviro/README.md

 ```
 ## Gathering your data

 Sensor readings such as temperature and light are easy to understand.
 Heading is the offset, in degrees, from magnetic north.
 An accelerometer measures motion.
-Here are the <a href="https://learn.sparkfun.com/tutorials/accelerometer-basics/all
+Here are the <a href="https://github.com/NelsonPython/AI_Lab/blob/master/accelerometer.md">accelerometer basics</a>
-">accelerometer basics</a>

 <a href="viewData.md">Watching Enviro sense data</a>